In search of the truth about Diana Nyad

-“As far as I’m concerned,” said Faye Poenisch, Nyad “helped destroy my husband’s life” (“Lost at Sea,” p.
+“As far as I’m concerned,” said Walter’s wife, Faye, Nyad “helped destroy my husband’s life” (“Lost at Sea,” p.
 65).
 The Poenisches sued Nyad for defamation in 1979.
 In 1983, after finally tracking her down and deposing her, Walter and Faye Poenisch won an out-of-court settlement and a letter of retraction.
 In the contest for Briefest and Most Insincere Retraction in History, Nyad’s letter gives her a legitimate claim for a spot on the podium:

 From “Widow Of Columbus Man Says He Completed Cuba To Florida Swim First,” an interview with Faye Poenisch on September 5, 2013.

 Nyad’s Find a Way is, for all practical purposes, the story of her fifth attempt to swim from Cuba to Florida and of her life leading up to it.
-But the book contains no mention of Poenisch.
+But she never mentions Poenisch.
 Given the crocodile tears with which she dampened the Wall St. Journal two years earlier—“I wish that I could look up to the sky and tell Walter that I am profusely sorry”—you’d think she would concede him at least a brief acknowledgment.

 On August 26, 2017, the ISHOF posthumously honored Walter Poenisch with induction as a Pioneer Open Water Swimmer.
 Diana Nyad is often mistakenly referred to as an ISHOF inductee—for example, see her bios at TED Talks, AARP, and KCRW.
 The latter even gives her year of induction.
 But she is not, nor has she ever been, nor does she deserve to be, a member.